cp-algorithms/cp-algorithms/src/graph/desopo_pape.md

 ## Complexity

 The algorithm usually performs quite fast - in most cases, even faster than Dijkstra's algorithm.
 However there exist cases for which the algorithm takes exponential time, making it unsuitable in the worst-case.
-See discussions on [stackoverflow](https://stackoverflow.com/a/67642821) and [Codeforces](https://codeforces.com/blog/entry/3793) for reference.
+See discussions on [Stack Overflow](https://stackoverflow.com/a/67642821) and [Codeforces](https://codeforces.com/blog/entry/3793) for reference.